 - 1. Each professional personnel must: - a.
 Have a valid Illinois Professional Educator License issued by the State Superintendent of Education with the required endorsements as provided in the School Code. - b.
-Provide the Joint Agreement Office with a complete transcript of credits earned in institutions of higher education. - c.
-On or before September 1 of each year, unless otherwise provided in an applicable collective bargaining agreement, provide the Joint Agreement Office with a transcript of any credits earned since the date the last transcript was filed. - d.
-Notify the Special Education Director of any change in the transcript. - 2.
+Provide the Joint Agreement Office with a complete transcript of credits earned in institutions of higher education on or before September 1 of each year. - c.
 Monitor compliance with State and federal law requirements that teachers be appropriately licensed;